All Ontarian adults have access to quality education and training.

 The Learning Networks of Ontario (LNO) is made up of 16 learning networks from across Ontario.
 Each network provides

-- support to Literacy and Basic Skills (LBS) programs through core services which are funded by the Ministry of Advanced Education and Skills Development (MAESD) as part of Employment Ontario (EO)
+- support to Literacy and Basic Skills (LBS) programs through core services which are funded by the Ministry of Labour, Training and Skills Development (MTLSD) as part of Employment Ontario (EO)

 - other services which vary across the province and are funded through fundraising, funders, donations and projects (i.e., centralized assessment, family literacy, Clear Writing, events, etc.)